Nobody (2021 film): Plot

 Meanwhile, Yulian manages to identify and locate Hutch using his dropped metro card, and sends a team of mobsters to his home to capture him while blackmailing a United States Department of Defense official to uncover Hutch's past.
 Harry calls Hutch to warn him of Teddy's connection to Yulian and suggests he check with the Barber, Hutch's former government handler.
 When the mobsters arrive, Hutch hides his family and kills most of the attackers, but is tased and captured.
 While being transported in the trunk of a car, Hutch sprays a fire extinguisher into the car, causing a crash that kills the occupants and frees Hutch.
 Hutch returns home, sends his family away to safety, and monologues to the mortally-injured attackers that he is a former "auditor", an assassin employed by the United States Intelligence Community.
 On one job in Europe, Hutch spared a repentant target who later reformed and lived happily with a new family; wanting a similar peaceful life, Hutch retired and settled down.

-Realizing the injured attackers have died, Hutch retrieves a hidden cache of gold and money, burns the house down to hide all evidence, and steals his neighbor's Dodge Challenger.
+Realizing the injured attackers have died, Hutch find's Sammy's cat bracelet under the couch, then retrieves a hidden cache of gold and money, burns the house down to hide all evidence, and steals his neighbor's Dodge Challenger.
 Two assassins attempt to kill Hutch's father, David, at his retirement home, but David, a retired FBI agent himself, discreetly kills them.
-Hutch uses his gold to buy his father-in-law's metal fabrication factory and booby traps the building before attacking the Russian mafia's headquarters and burning Yulian's obshchak money.
+Hutch uses his gold to buy his father-in-law's metal fabrication factory and booby traps the building before attacking the Russian mafia's headquarters and burning Yulian's obshchak money, taking only the painting Bedroom in Arles which he had his eye on.
 Hutch visits Yulian at his club with a Claymore mine and offers one last chance to end the fighting, but Yulian refuses.

 Hutch leaves the club and is pursued by Yulian and his men to the factory, where he is met by Harry and David, who help Hutch kill several waves of mobsters.
 As they begin to recover from the waves of attackers, Yulian manages to get the drop on them, wounding Harry.
 All out of ammo, Hutch tackles Yulian armed with the claymore taped to a panel of bulletproof glass; the shield deflects the explosion, killing Yulian and injuring Hutch.